timlovescoding/neutral_network/README.md

-# Building a neural network from Scratch (Using only NumPy)
+# Building and understanding a neural network from scratch

 The purpose of this project is to gain a strong foundation on Neural Networks (NN) which are the building blocks of Artificial Intelligence.
 By coding Neural Networks from scratch, a better understanding of the intricacies of NN will be gained.
 High level API such as Tensorflow and PyTorch will then be easily understood when needed to be use and further research to improve established frameworks can be made.